In partnership between the Welsh Institute of Work Based Learning and the University of Wales (Trinity St David) and Voice Workshop Ltd.

-The course will consist of a number of formative and summative assessments.
+The course will consist of several formative and summative assessments.
 The formative assessments are crucial to developing your written skills and they also provide an academic knowledge base.
 They feed into the summative assessments which form part of the final accreditation.
 All assignments are an integral part of the course and both forms of assessment are interdependent in terms of their relationship.

 This postgraduate pathway will provide you with a number of opportunities to develop your research interests.
 It is common for students to change direction while they are exploring different pedagogical areas.
 The formative assessments allow for such development whilst building key academic, level 7 skills.

-This will consist of two 2,000-word assignments on any subject area of your choice.
+Formative assignments – This will consist of a 3,000-word assignment on any subject area of your choice.
 You will be provided with a range of titles but there is also freedom to choose if you prefer.
 The assignments are designed to explore theory, design strategies and link them directly to your teaching studio.

 The purpose of this portfolio is to demonstrate the technical skills gained during your learning both on the course and in your workplace.
 You will demonstrate a wide range of advanced techniques and will draw on a wide range of information sources.
 Through the process of critical reflection, the portfolio is an opportunity for you to evaluate your learning experience and consider your plans for future learning and research.